 This Moroccan Vegetable Tagine is the cure to cold Winter evenings.
-Carrots, squash and chickpeas are stewed in a spicy tomato sauce that is spiked with preserved lemons and fragrant spices for a flavoursome vegetarian tagine!
+Carrots, butternut squash and chickpeas are stewed in a spicy tomato sauce that is spiked with preserved lemons and fragrant spices for a flavoursome vegetarian tagine!
 Plus it can easily be made vegan too!

 Elizabeth Chloe is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com

 - Vegetable Tagine Nutrition

 - The Ingredients for Vegetable Tagine

 - How to reheat vegetable tagine:

 - What to serve with tagine?

 - Do you need a tagine pot to make a tagine?

 - Why use a tagine pot?